EDUC 626 Characteristics of Autism Spectrum Disorder and Assessment

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the candidate will complete five Discussions in this course.
-For each forum, the thread must be at least 400 words and 3–5 paragraphs.
-The thread must be supported with at least two scholarly sources in current APA format.
-The candidate will also respond to the thread of at least two classmates for each forum.
-Each reply must be 200–250 words and in current APA format.
-(CLO: B, C, E, F, G).
+Therefore, the candidate will complete 5 Discussions in this course.
+For each discussion, the thread must be at least 400 words and 3–5 paragraphs.
+The thread must be supported with at least 2 scholarly sources in current APA format.
+Acceptable sources include the textbooks and journal articles.
+Wikis and blogs may be discussed but will not count toward the 2 scholarly source requirement.
+The candidate will also respond to the thread of at least 2 classmates for each discussion.
+Each reply must be 200–250 words.
+(CLO: E, F).

 Academic Instruction for a Bible Lesson Assignment